DiamondLightSource/rootfs/docs/rootfs.rst

 kernel which must be built separately.
 Building a rootfs involves the following steps, all of which are automated by this set of scripts.

-1. Building packages (or "components") to be installed on the target system.
+1. Building packages to be installed on the target system.
 The process assumes that `busybox` is one of the packages installed.

 2. Assembling a complete rootfs image, consisting of a complete system directory tree following (though not conforming to) the `Filesystem